juhasev/sample-ninja-help/edit-project-links-exit-links.md

 https://yourcompany.panelservice.io/p/exit?s=c&random=9bb379a3-7831-4a55-8036-085aeff18790&hash=d7410978f0238ccbd507abb9b071d84438b66aa531440265f9bdf991b13ab5e9
 ```

-> Simply change to HASH algorithm to SHÁ256 if you prefer that instead.
-Steps are the same:
+> Change the HASH algorithm to SHÁ256 if you prefer that instead.
+The steps are the same:

-### Example B (SHA-1 Default and SHA-256 Default, Not recommended)
+### Example B (SHA-1 Legacy and SHA-256 Legacy, Not recommended)

 Returning to **SampleNinja** as completed